 Computer self-efficacy is a belief of one's capability to use the computer with high confidence On the other hand previous computer experience may lead students to believe computer applications courses are easy, (Sam, Othman, & Nordin.
 2005).
 Computer self-efficacy has a major impact on an individual's expectations towards using computers for data analysis.
 Saade and Kira (2009) defined self-efficacy as an individual's belief in his/her ability to perform a task for producing specific outcome, which may impact personal engagement, effort, and persistence.
 Within this context, computer self-efficacy is a specific type of self-efficacy referring to a belief of one's capability to use the computer, especially in data analysis.
-Sam, Othman, and Nordin (2005), see computer self-efficacy as a belief of one's capability to use the computers.
+Sam, Othman, and Nordin (2005), see computer self-efficacy as a belief of one's capability to use the computer with high confidence in their ability to use computers.
 Also they further, argued that better computer self-efficacy could increase persistence in studying computing and in data analysis.